About insect bites and insect stings

 - white mark surrounded by a small, inflamed area.

-Some children might get a bigger reaction, with more inflammation.
-Younger children tend to have bigger reactions than older children and teenagers.
+Some children might get a stronger reaction with more inflammation.
+Younger children tend to get stronger reactions than older children and teenagers.

 If an insect stings or bites your child, remove the insect carefully while wearing gloves.
 If the insect is dead, keep it so your doctor can identify it, if necessary.

 Insects in Australia don’t generally spread infections.
-And most aren’t poisonous.
+And most aren’t venomous.

 A few children get life-threatening anaphylaxis after insect bites or stings.
-Symptoms include difficulty breathing, a swollen tongue or throat and unresponsiveness.
+Symptoms include difficulty breathing, a swollen tongue or throat, and unresponsiveness.
 First lay your child flat or keep them sitting.
-Next use an adrenaline auto-injector like EpiPen if one is available.
+Next use an adrenaline auto-injector like EpiPen or AnaPen if one is available.
 Then call an ambulance – phone 000.

 Ant bites and stings